Instance-JS/Instance/docs/ADR.md

 Discarded: Pollutes the global namespace, conflicts with other libs, violates zero-boilerplate principle.

 **Wrapper Factory**: Always return a jQuery-like wrapper instead of the class instance.
-Discarded: Reintroduces opacity (e.g., `instance !== element`), conflicting with direct DOM access goals.
+Discarded: Introduces opacity (see ADR-005), conflicting with inheritance goals.

 ### Consequences